 With so much of the world in pain, with so much real death everywhere, Halloween feels even more hollow.
 I prefer the seasonal roots of this holiday – a time to turn to those who are gone, to feel into the love we shared, and the love that remains.
 If this holiday is meant for us to engage with death and fear, I’d rather see real, honest, brave, conversations around death.
 I’d rather see us lean into our fear and come out with compassion, understanding, and a desire to not turn away from what is real for so many.
 That’s a holiday I could get behind.

 How about you?
 How does this bizarre season of death imagery intersect with your true life nightmare?
 How do you care for yourself when the imagery is everywhere?
-Let us know in the comments.
+If Halloween is something you still enjoy or find that you enjoy more now, tell us about that too.

 And if you’d like to join a community that talks about this sort of thing, check out the Writing Your Grief course.
 No death-related lip service, just honest, real stories of living with grief.